|

 Health Related Questions

 Question: Are your weed control products registered with the EPA?
 Answer: The weed control products are of such a low threat to anything that they are exempt from EPA registration under the FIFRA act section 25(b).
 Question: How do I deal with weeds that are in the yard now?
 Answer: We have several solutions for removing existing weeds.
 Specialized tools like the Weed Hound are designed to pull weeds such as dandelions and plantain.
 Vinegar mixed with dish soap is a natural non-selective herbicide.
-Annual weeds, like purslane, crabgrass, and knotweed, will die off in the winter.
+Annual weeds, like purslane, crabgrass, and knotweed, will die off in the winter and can be prevented with Turf Shield 9-1-3™ the following spring.
 Ultimately, if an area has more than 50% weeds, it may need to be rototilled, raked and reseeded.
 See our discussion on weed control.
-A lawn that is in "tough shape" should have its soil corrected and routine fertilization.
-It should be aerated and overseeded, and after a full season has passed it should be reevaluated for spot treatment.
 Question: I'm using chemicals now.
 What can I expect in my first year?
 Answer: The first year is transitional.
 Typically a chemically treated yard has sterile soil, thin roots and marginal blade development.
 Since our products depend upon microbes and bacteria to release the nutrients, it takes some time for them to start working.
 Indiscriminate, routine use of post emergent herbicides has prevented and/or killed most weeds.
 However, at any given time, there are billions of weed seeds waiting for the right opportunity to sprout.
 Our products introduce a new level of nutrients to the soil and do not contain the toxins that kill weeds.
 As the grass is not yet fully competitive, some new weeds get the opportunity to grow.
 It is in the second season, when the grass has regained its vitality, that it becomes competitive and prevents weed development.
 Along the way you should notice a deeper green and accelerated growth rate.
 Question: How long do I have to wait before I can use the lawn after an application?
 Answer: You don't!
-That's one of the best reasons to use Child’s Play.
+That's one of the best reasons to use Childs Play.
 Our products use no toxins or unsafe chemicals.
 You can feel safe about playing or walking on the yard immediately after an application.
 We do ask that you water them in thoroughly to get the most bang for your fertilizer buck.
-Our Liquid Gold, while completely safe, is a little sticky.
+Our Liquid Gold™, while completely safe, is a little sticky.
 Dogs may track it into the house, so you should water it in prior to turning Fido loose.
 Question: Why do you fertilize so late into the season?
 The yard looks fine.
 Answer: Fall is the most critical time to fertilize.
 The grass is building up root mass (storing energy) to survive the winter and create new blades in the spring.
 As long as there is no snow, and the ground isn't frozen, the grass is growing (even if it is growing down, not up).
 Heavy fertilization in the fall ensures survival the following summer, even though the lawn looks like it doesn't need it. |

 ![]() |